-If you would like to apply or learn more about how your family can benefit from any of the scholarship opportunities below, please contact the Admissions team.
+If you would like to apply or learn more about how your family can benefit from any of the grant opportunities below, please contact the Admissions team.

-Students may be eligible for up to an $11,000 annual scholarship, renewable, based on their leadership potential.
-This scholarship may be used in conjunction with our need-based financial aid.
+Students may be eligible for up to an $11,000 grant, based on their leadership potential.
+May be used in conjunction with our need-based financial aid.

 Today's college student debt is directly correlated to the amount of time it takes students to complete their college degrees.
 Graduating in four years was once the norm, but today the Department of Education is no longer tracking 4-year graduation data and has shifted to tracking 6-year graduation data.

-Missouri Military Academy addresses this dilemma with our College Readiness Scholarship.
-MMA helps students develop the skills needed for success in high school, college, and beyond, and we are so committed to preparing tomorrow's leaders for those challenges today that we offer a $6,000 per semester scholarship to students who met our criteria for acceptance.
-This scholarship may be used in conjunction with our need-based financial aid.
+Missouri Military Academy addresses this dilemma with our College Readiness Grant.
+MMA helps students develop the skills needed for success in high school, college, and beyond, and we are so committed to preparing tomorrow's leaders for those challenges today that we offer a $6,000 grant to students who met our criteria for acceptance.
+May be used in conjunction with our need-based financial aid.

 Veterans Tuition Assistance